 - 5 gentle parenting facebook groups you need to join

 - 8 gentle parenting podcasts you need to subscribe to

 What are the four parenting styles?

-Research conducted by Diana Baumrind in 1966, subsequently expanded upon by Maccoby and Martin in 1983, has identified four main styles of parenting.
-Different researchers may name them slightly differently but they can be categorised as:
+Research by Diana Baumrind in 1966, expanded upon by Maccoby and Martin in 1983, identified four main types of parenting methods.
+Different researchers name them slightly differently but they can be categorised as: